techboy201/8CC00_group_assignment_group_11/README.md

 ## Repository Structure
 * Grid_search_random_forest
-  - Executes a grid search to find the best values for the parameters
+  - Performs a grid search to find the best values for the parameters.
 * Final Random Forest
-  - Executes the random forest algorithm on the untested molecules.
+  - Performs the random forest algorithm on the untested molecules.
+  - Uses the parameters found from Grid_search_random_forest.
 * K_nn
-  - executes the k-NN algorithm
+  - Performs the k-NN algorithm.
 * CNN
-  - Executes the CNN algorithm
+  - Performs the CNN algorithm.

 - - -